nuagenetworks/nuage-metroae/Documentation/SETUP.md

  -----| ------
  shade python | `pip install shade`

-## 3. Generate SSH Keys
+### 3. Enable SSH Access
- To enable passwordless SSH access, public/private SSH keys must be created and distributed for the MetroAG and root users.
-This can be done as follows:
+To enable passwordless SSH access, public/private SSH keys must be created and distributed for the MetroAG User and root users.
+The MetroAG User must be the root user or have *sudo* privileges.
+#### For MetroAG User
 1. Login to the Ansible Host as the MetroAG User.
+2. Generate SSH keys.
- 2. Execute the command: `ssh-keygen`
+   Execute the command: `ssh-keygen`.
 3. Follow the prompts.
 It is normal to accept all defaults.
 4. Copy the SSH public key to the MetroAG User's authorized keys file.
- Repeat steps 1 through 4 for the root user.
+   Execute the command: `ssh-copy-id localhost`
+#### For Root User
+1. Login to the Ansible Host as the Root User.
+2. Generate SSH keys.
+   Execute the command: `ssh-keygen`.
+3. Follow the prompts.
+It is normal to accept all defaults.
+4. Copy the SSH public key to the Root User's authorized keys file.
- 5. Execute the command: `ssh-copy-id root@localhost` to set passwordless SSH for Ansible Host root user on the Ansible Host
+   Execute the command: `ssh-copy-id root@localhost`.
+#### For Target Servers
+1. Copy the SSH public key to the Target Server's authorized keys file.
- 6. Execute the command: `ssh-copy-id localhost` to set passwordless ssh for the MetroAg User on the Ansible Host
+   Execute the command: `ssh-copy-id root@<target_server>`.
+Replace `<target_server>` with the actual IP address.
- 7. Execute the command: `ssh-copy-id root@<target_server>` to set up passwordless SSH to target_server.
-Repeat for every target server.
+2. Repeat for every target server.
- 8. Enter the MetroAG User's password, if prompted.

-## 4. Install ovftool (for VMware only)
+### 4. Install ovftool (for VMware only)
  If you are installing VSP components in a VMware environment (ESXi/vCenter) you will also need to download and install the [ovftool](https://www.vmware.com/support/developer/ovf/) from VMware.
 MetroAG uses ovftool for OVA operations.

 ## Next Steps